matrix-org/matrix-spec-proposals/proposals/3283-enable_set_displayname-capabilities.md

 {
   "capabilities": {
     "m.set_displayname": { "enabled": false },
+    "m.set_avatar_url": { "enabled": false },
+    "m.3pid_changes": { "enabled": false },
     "m.room_versions": {...},
   }
 }
 ```
-As part of this MSC, a capability will be added that exposes the server setting:
+As part of this MSC, a capability for each setting will be added that exposes the server setting:
-`m.enable_set_displayname`
+`m.set_displayname`,
+`m.set_avatar_url`and
+`m.3pid_changes`

 ## Client recommendations
 When presenting profile settings, clients should use capabilities in order to display the correct UI.

 If capability is not present the default is true.

 ## Unstable prefix
-Implementations won't actually be able to use m.enable_set_displayname until the MSC has finished the Final Comment Period.
-While the MSC is in review, implementations can use an unstable prefix (im.vector.enable_set_displayname) instead.
+Implementations won't actually be able to use m.set_displayname, m.set_avatar_url or m.3pid_changes until the MSC has finished the Final Comment Period.
+While the MSC is in review, implementations can use an unstable prefix (e.g. im.vector.set_displayname) instead.